Manojkl/Cost_To_Consumers-CTC/DayLightRobbery/Readme.md

 Also, find ways to avoid this middleman brokerage.

-Also proper framework and policies to mitigate daylight robbery
+Also proper framework and policies to mitigate daylight robbery also for Artificial Inflation